10 Harry Potter Fantastic Beasts You Do Not Want to Meet

 Despite its fearsome exterior, though, the Acromantula is likely the least dangerous fantastic beast on this list.
 Its capability for human speech means it could occasionally be reasoned with.
 That said, it is still foolish to venture near any Acromantula or to try to train one.
 Incidentally, these huge Arachnids are believed to be created by magic, for the purpose of guarding secrets.
 For that purpose, few other fantastic beasts are more suitable.

-The notorious giant serpent of the Chamber of Secrets, the Basilisk is bred by hatching a chicken egg underneath a toad.
+The terrifying giant serpent of the Chamber of Secrets, the Basilisk is bred by hatching a chicken egg underneath a toad.
 It is not a natural creature, in the sense it was created by dark wizards for nefarious purposes.
 The first creator of the Basilisk is believed to be Herpo the Foul.
 Like Voldemort, he was a Greek dark wizard and capable of Parseltongue.

 Other than its size, the Basilisk also has extremely venomous fangs, as well as the ability to petrify or instantly kill with its gaze.
 This makes the creature arguably even deadlier than Medusa of Greek mythology fame.
 In addition, the Harry Potter books established that even an Elder Wand wielding Dumbledore could not reverse the petrification caused by a Basilisk, and that Basilisk venom is strong enough to destroy Voldemort’s horcruxes.
 In short, unless you are a fluent Parselmouth, don’t even think of going near a Basilisk.
 And even if you are one, you need to think thrice before attempting to breed or control such a fiendish beast.